-A Mother is a short dramatic film about Agnes, a Black woman who chooses to abort her third child.
+A Mother is a short dramatic film about a woman who chooses to abort her third child.
 The film follows Agnes from the doctor’s office, where she receives abortion pills for her pregnancy, to her busy life at home as a wife and mother to two boys.
-As Agnes contemplates her decision to abort while performing her daily responsibilities, a report about the disappearance of a little black girl and the case’s racist implications pushes her over the edge, sending her on and journey to find the girl and her sense of self.
+As Agnes contemplates her decision to abort while performing her daily responsibilities, a report about the disappearance of a little Black girl and the case’s racist implications pushes her over the edge, sending her on and journey to find the girl and her sense of self.

 As a filmmaker I’ve been consistently interested in representing the challenges and layers of motherhood, particularly as it pertains to Black women in the United States.
 I was surprised to learn that more than half of all abortions that happen in the United States are performed on women who are already mothers.
 Yet somehow, the narratives we’re fed about abortion are overwhelmingly about the irresponsible, promiscuous teenager.
 Or the rape survivor.
 Or poor women in physically abusive relationships.
 And while those stories all deserve to be heard, they don’t represent half the story of abortion in the U.S.